 ---|---|

-You can receive an automatic six-month extension until Oct.
-15, 2024, by filing Form 4868.
-An extension of time to file doesn’t extend the time to pay.
+For the 2024 tax year, you can receive an automatic six-month extension until Oct.
+15, 2025, by filing Form 4868—but an extension of time to file doesn’t extend the time to pay.
 You must estimate the tax you’ll owe and make a payment when you file Form 4868.

 Additional Filing Requirements for Schedule C Businesses